Conscious Consumerism Is a Foreign Concept to Americans

 The solution to the environmental crisis isn’t easy.
-It’ll take time and effort.
+Conscious consumerism takes time and effort.
 I’m not asking you to overhaul your lifestyle overnight.
 It took me years to learn to love secondhand clothes and swap juicy cheeseburgers with plant-based versions.
 To this day, I’m not the epitome of sustainability.
 I travel frequently, love cheese and recycle poorly.
 Still, every single day I aim to be more sustainable than the day before and advocate for systemic change.
 I’m taking personal responsibility for my selfish actions in my personal and business life.
 All Americans, business owners and government officials should take responsibility for their selfishness.

 My sustainable habits are rubbing off on others, too.
 My parents purchased a secondhand headboard, instead of buying a new one and painted it with leftover paint.
 According to the Furniture Industry Research Association, this saves approximately 22 kilograms of CO2.
 It took time for them to see the benefits of a sustainable lifestyle and dedicated effort to start the transition, but each sustainable lifestyle swap is becoming easier and easier for them.
 It will for you, too.